justinjudefernandes/Phishing-Led-Multi-Stage-Attack-Simulation-and-End-to-End-SOC-Investigation/README.md

 ### STEP 2: Hijacking Identity (Identity Protection & Impossible Travel Simulation)
 - Logged into a Windows Server 2022 VM using VPN to simulate access from the Netherlands.
 - Successfully signed into Jenny’s mailbox without MFA enforcement (Security Defaults disabled in prior setup).
-- Performed additional sign-in attempts from a local machine to simulate impossible travel behavior.
+- Performed additional sign-in attempts into Jenny's mailbox from a local machine to simulate impossible travel behavior.
 - Successfully authenticated into Jenny’s mailbox from multiple geographic locations.
 - Established remote access to the Windows 11 VM using RDP with Jenny’s compromised credentials.
 - Modified the hosts file to map the Windows 11 system hostname.